doukutsu-rs/doukutsu-rs/README.md

 #### Data files

-This repo does not redistribute any copyrighted files.
+This repository does not contain any copyrighted files.

+For better user experience, binaries are being distributed with slightly modified freeware game files.

-The engine should work fine with [CSE2-Enhanced](https://github.com/Clownacy/CSE2) or [NXEngine(-evo)](https://github.com/nxengine/nxengine-evo) modified freeware data files and [Cave Story+](https://www.nicalis.com/games/cavestory+) data files.
+*doukutsu-rs* should work fine with [CSE2-Enhanced](https://github.com/Clownacy/CSE2) or [NXEngine(-evo)](https://github.com/nxengine/nxengine-evo) modified freeware data files and [Cave Story+](https://www.nicalis.com/games/cavestory+) data files.

-Vanilla Cave Story does not work yet because some important data files are embedded inside executable and we don't have an extractor yet.
+Vanilla Cave Story does not work yet because some important data files have been embedded inside the executable. and we don't have a loader/extractor implemented yet.

 ##### Where to get them?